-5.6.1.1 Mapping rules Set both the Cross Section and Material to "Use if Not found".
-This means that if CADS Revit SCIA Engineer Link encounters a section or material not currently configured in its databases you will be prompted to choose a suitable section from the tables.
-5.6.1.2 Revit family path If your installation of Revit does not have the families installed in the default location on your hard drive you can use this option to configure the path to the libraries.
-The default location for the families on your hard drive is C:\ProgramData\Autodesk\RVT 20xx\Libraries\UK.
-5.6.2 Mapping tables This dialog, details the default mapping tables that are shipped with the CADS Revit SCIA Engineer Link.
-It illustrates the default Revit structural families (Materials, Columns and Structural Framing families) linked to the corresponding default SCIA Engineer materials/sections.
+5.6 Mapping details CADS Revit SCIA Engineer link is being shipped with a pre-installed mapping databases which matches cross-sections and materials between SCIA Engineer and Revit.
+The database contains the mapping for different Revit families and its types with SCIA Engineer sections.
+The database files are being prepared primarily based on the content libraries of Revit families.
+5.6.1 Revit family path If your installation of Revit does not have the families installed in the default location on your hard drive you can use this option to configure the path to the libraries.
+The default location for the families on your hard drive is C:\ProgramData\Autodesk\RVT 20xx\Libraries\...
+5.6.2 Mapping tables This dialog, details the Standard mapping tables that are shipped with the CADS Revit SCIA Engineer Link and the user tables.
+Standard mapping tables illustrates the default Revit families (Materials, Profile sheet and Virtual joists) linked to the corresponding default SCIA Engineer materials/sections.